wachern/CRISPR-Array-Generator/README.md

 # Common errors
 - Not all gRNAs showing up in output file?
 Check that your guides only include nucleotide bases (ATCG or atcg).
 The program automatically removes non-valid DNA inputs.
+- Input file not loading?
+Check that it is a .xlsx file.
+This is the only file type currently accepted.

 Run into a problem that's not addressed here?
 Add an issue to the repository or email the author at wachern@uw.edu.